 You will be prompted to save the macro that you just created.
 Let's give it the name "find_and_replace_company_name", and save it in the default module, Module1.
 To test the macro, undo the text replacement that you just performed (Edit > Undo); all instances of the old company name should be restored.
 Then choose the menu item Tools > Macros > Run Macro.
 In the dialog box that pops up, locate the macro you created.

 Click the Run button, and you should see the earlier text replacements performed again.
 You can then assign that macro to a new menu item, using the menu item Tools > Macros > Organize Macros > OpenOffice.org Basic > Assign.

 At this point you may be wondering what the instructions (i.e., the source code) inside the macro looks like.
 Choose the menu item Tools > Macros > Organize Macros > OpenOffice.org Basic.
-(We are using the first item on that cascading menu, because recorded macros are coded using the OpenOffice.org BASIC language.)
+(I are using the first item on that cascading menu, because recorded macros are coded using the OpenOffice.org BASIC language.)

 By default, the most recently created macro is highlighted already.
 Click the Edit button.
 In the window that pops up, you will see the code for find_and_replace_company_name, as well as any other macros you may have created.
 But the edit cursor will be positioned at the line "sub find_and_replace_company_name".
 The term "sub" is short for "subroutine", since that is the name used for any function in OpenOffice.org BASIC.
 The full code listing is shown below, except for the comments (any line beginning with "rem" — short for "remark").